microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/glossary.rst

     Host Frame
     Host Page
+    Outer Frame
-        The host frame (also called the 'host page') is the HTML page which will host an iframe that points to an Office Online application.
+        The host frame (also called the 'host page' or 'outer frame') is the HTML page which will host an iframe that points to an Office Online application.

         .. seealso:: :ref:`Host Frame`